Turbocharger vs. Supercharger – Which One’s Faster and More Furious

 • Popularity: They are increasingly favored by luxury car manufacturers like BMW, Mercedes, Porsche, and Range Rover.

-• Fuel Consumption: Superchargers can be less efficient as they draw power from the engine, leading to higher fuel consumption.
+• Fuel Consumption: Superchargers can be less efficient because they draw power from the engine, which can lead to higher fuel consumption.

 • Altitude Performance: While applicable at high altitudes, they are less effective than turbochargers in compressing thinner air.